freenode/Sigyn/README.md

 Limits of queues may be lowered under conditions ( same abuse repeated by various users in a channel, network abuse, etc )

-Bot is able to compute spam pattern and use them against spammers for a period of time.
+Sigyn is able to detect and extract spam pattern, and use them as lethal pattern of a period of time.

-After being correctly configured, bot can handle attacks without human hands, most settings can be tweaked per channel.
+After being correctly configured, Sigyn can handle attacks without human hands, most settings can be tweaked per channel.

 Default values in config.py must be modified to fits your needs.